CHI-CityTech/Collaborative-AI/docs/setup/Mac_Intial_Configuration.md

 * **Homebrew website**: [https://brew.sh/](https://brew.sh/)

 It allows you to install, update, and manage packages and applications via the command line.
-Homebrew is the standard package manager for macOS, simplifying the installation of development tools.

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"